|

 Many homeless persons in various parts of the world are disabled and need

-food for themselves and their children.
+nutritional treats for themselves and their children.
 Unfortunately,

 many homeless people live in places where opportunities for earning living